sassoftware/restaf-demos/README.md

 # Viya Authentication

-### Password flow

-Create the appropriate clientid and clientsecret for a password flow in  your server

 ### Tokens created with sas-viya auth loginCode

-Once you have created a token with sas-viya auth loginCode, set the USETOKEN to TRUE in the .env file.
+Once you have created a token and refresh token with **sas-viya auth loginCode**, set the USETOKEN to TRUE in the .env file.
+The code will use the refresh token to create a new token for each prompt - which is similar to how sas-cli works.

 Currently this option will not work if server is running in Docker.
 I need some additional code in the setup to make it work.

+### Password flow

+Create the appropriate clientid and clientsecret for a password flow in  your server
 ### TBD
 Support for client-credentials.